atomicpages/skeleton-sass/README.md

 [Learn how to set up Skeleton Sass for the first time here](https://github.com/atomicpages/skeleton-sass/wiki/Setting-up-Skeleton-Sass-for-first-time-use).

+### NPM
+> npm is a package manager for JavaScript, and is the default for Node.js

+Install Skeleton Sass with npm via command line

+	npm install skeleton-sass --save

+### RequireJS installation for ReactJS applications
+>Most of the ReactJS boilerplates built with RequireJS which you need to require the Sass/Scss files within the application.

+Install Skeleton Sass with npm via command line

+	npm install skeleton-sass --save

+Require the Skeleton Sass within your React / RequireJS application

+	require('skeleton-sass');

 ### Demo
 You can see Skeleton Sass in action here: [http://atomicpages.github.io/skeleton-sass](http://atomicpages.github.io/skeleton-sass).
 Be sure to resize your browser window and see the responsive goodness in action!